Our History & Mission

 HOW DOES THE PAY COMPARE TO ACTIVE DUTY?

 National Guard pay should be seen as supplementary income to your Civilian job if you serve in a M-Day status.
-You will receive great pay for Inactive Duty Training once a month and Active Duty pay for Annual Training.
+You will receive pay for Inactive Duty Training once a month and Active Duty pay for Annual Training.

 CAN I STILL BE DEPLOYED?